-- In a separate small bowl, sift the cocoa powder using a fine mesh strainer.
-Mix the salt into the cocoa powder.
-Once the milk is warm to touch, remove about 1/4 cup of milk and pour over the cocoa powder.
+- In a separate small bowl, sift the cocoa and salt powder using a fine-mesh strainer.
+Once the milk is warm to touch, remove about ¼ cup of milk and pour over the cocoa powder.
 Whisk well until the cocoa powder is fully incorporated and dissolved into the milk and then pour the cocoa mixture back into the milk whisking to combine.

 - In the same bowl that you whisked the cocoa powder, add the chocolate chunks or chips.
 Pour 1 cup of the warm milk over the chocolate and stir until the chocolate is completely melted.
 Whisk the melted chocolate back into the saucepan.